digitalCanine/universal-colorscheme/README.md

 - **Some complex web apps** may not render perfectly (use the block feature)
 - **Light-themed sites** may require Dark Reader for full dark mode
 - **Inline styles** are preserved to avoid breaking functionality
+- **Transparency** may not work perfectly with the background color, like the Google logo

 ## Development